 The Italian Fascists would later portray their seizure of power as a ‘revolution.’
 Powerful elites in Italy allowed them to take control in 1921.
 Italian elites wanted to ensure that Italy did not become a Socialist or Communist country.
 They saw the establishment of the Fascist government as the best way to avoid this fate.
-Without the fear of a ‘Red Revolution,’ the Italian army, monarchy, and others would never have allowed Mussolini to assume power in Rome.
-Mussolini and the Fascists were not the most popular group in Italy and they could never have come to power by purely democratic means.
-The fear of Communist Revolution meant that they were permitted to assume power and stay in power.
+Without the fear of a ‘Red Revolution,’ the Italian army, monarchy, and others would never have allowed Mussolini to assume Rome's power.
+Mussolini and the Fascists were not the most popular group in Italy, and they could never have come to power by purely democratic means.
+The fear of the Communist Revolution meant that they were permitted to assume power and stay in power.

 - Kallis, Aristotle.
 2000.
 Fascist Ideology London, Routledge, 2000.